PlasmaHH/vdb/doc/DASHBOARD.md

 ![](img/dashboard.0.png)
 See later on how to setup this example with the tmux panes

+## Events

+The default event is `before_prompt` causing the display to be updated before you fall back to the prompt.
+This is usually what you want.

+However there are various cases where it makes sense to use different events.
+You can use all gdb events as well as those synthesized by vdb.

+For example to update on each step of the `xi/e`  command, you can pass `on:steps`  anywhere as an argument.
 ## Ports
 `dashboard port <port> <command>` or